Syedaaneesa/flexedge/README.md

    - Created pages such as *Home*, *About*, *Offices*, *Services*, and *Contact*

 4. **Responsive Design**
-Ensured a consistent layout and design across all screen sizes
+Maintained a consistent layout and design across all screen sizes

-Optimized grids, typography, and UI elements for tablet and mobile experiences
+Refined grids, typography, and UI elements for smooth tablet and mobile experiences

 5. **Performance Optimization**
 Streamlined scripts and styles for faster load times